16 Redstone Parade NE

 Repairs, cleaning, decluttering, and professional staging if used vary widely.
 A minimal preparation for a well-maintained property might be $500-$1,500.
 A property requiring cosmetic updates before listing might be $3,000-$8,000.
 Don's preparation advice targets the repairs most likely to protect your price, not a checklist approach that over-invests.

 Local Calgary moves typically run $1,500-$4,000 for a full-service mover depending on home size and distance.
-Budget this separately from selling costs when calculating your actual net.
+Budget this separately from selling costs when calculating your actual savings.

 Don can walk through all of these numbers for your specific property - before you decide whether or how to list.